Azure/azureml-examples/CONTRIBUTING.md

 Per the above principle, this repo is an opinionated set of examples using a subset of Azure Machine Learning.
 This entails:

 - frequent and comprehensive testing
-- clear separation of cloud code and user code
+- clear separation of cloud code (job definition) and user code
 - structure for developing the full ML lifecycle (on GitHub)

 ## Issues